Restaurant in Windsor, Australia

 Chapel Street in Windsor has no shortage of casual dining options, but Tokyo Tina has held its ground as a go-to for the neighbourhood's food-literate crowd.
 The venue's kitchen leans into bold, cross-cultural flavours — the kind of cooking that feels considered without being precious.
 For an explorer who wants depth without ceremony, that balance is genuinely useful.
 You are not being asked to sit through a long tasting menu or decode a wine list curated for collectors; you are being handed something direct and well-executed.

-The room itself is animated without being exhausting, and the format suits a range of occasions , a solo seat at the bar, a table for two, or a casual group meal.
+The room itself is animated without being exhausting, and the format suits a range of occasions, a solo seat at the bar, a table for two, or a casual group meal.
 Booking is easy relative to much of Melbourne's dining scene, which makes it a practical anchor for a Windsor evening.
 Pair the meal with a walk along Chapel Street and you have a low-friction night out that still feels like a considered choice.
 For broader Windsor context, see our full Windsor restaurants guide.

 Practical Details

 Tokyo Tina sits at 66A Chapel St, Windsor VIC 3181.
 No booking hotline or website is listed in our current data, so check Google directly for current hours and reservation availability.
 Booking difficulty is rated easy, which means walk-ins are realistic outside peak weekend sessions, but a same-week reservation is always the safer move.
 Windsor is well-served by trams on Chapel Street, making it direct to reach from the Melbourne CBD without a car.
-For hotels nearby, see our Windsor hotels guide, and for pre- or post-dinner drinks, our Windsor bars guide covers the leading of the strip.
+For hotels nearby, see our Windsor hotels guide, and for pre- or post-dinner drinks, our Windsor bars guide covers the best of the strip.

-If your trip extends beyond Windsor, Pearl covers the wider Australian dining scene , from Botanic in Adelaide to Hentley Farm in Seppeltsfield and Laura at Pt Leo Estate in Merricks , as well as international destinations like Le Bernardin in New York City and Lazy Bear in San Francisco.
+If your trip extends beyond Windsor, Pearl covers the wider Australian dining scene, from Botanic in Adelaide to Hentley Farm in Seppeltsfield and Laura at Pt Leo Estate in Merricks, as well as international destinations like Le Bernardin in New York City and Lazy Bear in San Francisco.

 Frequently Asked Questions